dloscutoff/Esolangs/tinylisp/README.md

 - `(restart)` clears all user-defined names, starting over from scratch.
 - `(quit)` ends the session.

-The prompt reads one line at a time.
-In a file, an expression can span multiple lines, but at the prompt, the end of a line is considered the end of the expression.
-Any open parentheses are auto-closed.
+Note: the interactive prompt reads one line at a time.
+In a file, an expression can span multiple lines; but at the prompt, *the end of a line is considered the end of the expression*, and any open parentheses are auto-closed.
+Lines can still contain multiple expressions, which are evaluated in order as usual.